pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 ### Option 4: Use SharePoint as a headless CMS

-With SharePoint's rich set of client API's, you can surface SharePoint content in any web application.
-You can design any page you want, host it anywhere, and have it call SharePoint API's to bring in the content.
+With SharePoint's rich set of client API's, you can surface SharePoint content in any application.
+You can design any site, host it as you wish, and have it call SharePoint API's to bring in the content.
 You could even surface SharePoint content in another CMS such as SiteCore or WordPress.

 While this works, it's likely to be costly as you're now maintaining more code and possibly a second product to make your Intranet work.